 Volunteer & Intern Opportunities

-The Center of Tax and Budget Accountability ("CTBA") is seeking a Research Intern to join our team.
+The Center of Tax and Budget Accountability ("CTBA") is seeking a research intern to join our team for the Summer of 2021.

-The Research Intern would assist the office’s efforts in a variety of ways:
+The Education Policy Intern will report to the Director of Policy Analysis and will assist the office in a variety of ways:

-- Research policy initiatives in education, tax, pensions, and the state budget
+- Research policy initiatives in education, healthcare, criminal justice, housing, and the state budget

 - For example, examining budget, demographic and capacity issues in Chicago Public Schools

-- Examine financial documentation for state- and local-level public organizations
+- Examine financial documentation for state- and local-level public agencies

 - Assist in collecting, validating, and verifying data; creating and analyzing datasets